mwvgroup/pwv_kpno/rst_source/blackbody_modeling.rst

 Generating an SED
 =================

-For a given array of wavelengths in angstroms, the ``sed`` function returns the corresponding spectral energy distribution of a black body as seen through the atmosphere.
+For a given array of wavelengths in Angstroms, the ``sed`` function returns the corresponding spectral energy distribution of a black body as seen through the atmosphere.